 SelfWealth offers minor trust accounts, allowing children to have their very own trading accounts.
 An adult can open a share trading account, with one or more adults as trustees and the child as the beneficiary.
 When they turn 18, shares held in the trustee account are transferred into their own name.

 Investing using a minor trust account can be extremely tax-effective.
-You still need to be aware of the requirements for a minor trust account to be entitled to those tax benefits, such as not taking the dividends or franking credits for yourself and using the child’s own TFN.
+You still need to be aware of the requirements for a minor trust account to be entitled to those tax benefits, such as not taking the dividends or franking credits for yourself and declare any income from the shares in the child’s own tax return.
 But provided you follow the letter of the law, the tax advantages can be significant.
 Also, note that the legal requirements to claim the tax advantages are rarely explained by brokerage companies, so you will need to do your own research or speak to an accountant.

 Does SelfWealth allow non-residents?